Superconductivity Group - Research Opportunities

 H. D. Ramsbottom and D. P. Hampshire - A Probe for measuring magnetic field profiles inside superconductors from 4.2K up to Tc in high magnetic fields.
 J. Meas.
 Sci. and Tech.
 6 1349-1355 (1995).

-(Left) Cover page of the IoP journal – Superconductor Science and Technology – the highest impact journal in Applied Superconductivity.
+Extract from the IoP journal: Superconductor Science and Technology.
 The critical current density as a function of field, temperature and uniaxial strain of a Nb3Al strand – measured in Durham

 ii) Fabricating high-field nanocrystalline superconductors:

 Members of the superconductivity group in Durham pioneered the discovery of a new class of nanocrystalline superconductivity materials with exceptionally good tolerance to high magnetic field.
 These materials provide a new paradigm for high-field conductors which has been patented and then published in the premier Physics journals.
 Equipment in-house includes DSC, DTA, XRD, glove box, a range of milling machines and furnaces as well a HIP operating at pressures of 2000 atmospheres and up to 2000 C. The upper critical field in Chevrel phase superconducting materials was increased from 60 T (Tesla) to more than 100 T and in elemental niobium from ~ 1 T to ~ 3 T. This work involves fundamental and applied scientific investigations into nanocrystalline high-field materials where the important length scales for superconductivity are similar to the length scales for the microstructure and is focussed on fabricating and understanding the physics of this new class of high magnetic field superconductors.

 D. M. J. Taylor, M. Al-Jawad and D. P. Hampshire - A new paradigm for fabricating bulk high-field superconductors- Supercond.
 Sci.
 Tech 21 (2008) 125006